 Staci joined American Rivers in May 2009.
 Prior to that she worked for Conservation Voters of South Carolina as the Project Director for CoastMatters, focusing on local land use issues.

-B.A. in Elementary Education from the University of Northern Iowa, M.S. work in Holistic Nutrition from Clayton College of Natural HealthWaccamaw River
+B.A. in Elementary Education from the University of Northern Iowa, Master’s Degree in Environmental Law and Policy from Vermont Law SchoolWaccamaw River

 Blog Posts By This Author